fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 The runtime performance of `scalaz-deriving`, Magnolia and Shapeless is usually
 good enough.
-Let's be honest: we are not writing applications that need to be
+We should be realistic: we are not writing applications that need to
-able to encode more than 130,000 values to JSON, per second, on a single core,
+be able to encode more than 130,000 values to JSON, per second, on a single
-on the JVM.
-If that's a problem, look into C++.
+core, on the JVM.
+If that is a problem, look into C++.

 It is unlikely that derived instances will be an application's bottleneck.
 Even
 if it is, there is the manually written escape hatch, which is more powerful and